By Victoria Bamber, Communications Officer, Amref Health Africa UK

 Kibera, the largest urban slum in the world, home to 250,000+ inhabitants on the outskirts of Nairobi.
-Here, Amref has a health centre – an invaluable resource for the community.
+Here, Amref has a health centre run in partnership with Comic Relief – an invaluable resource for the community.
 Many of the people in Kibera do not have the money or the means to travel or pay for healthcare, so in an overcrowded, unsettled environment with poor sanitation, the facility provides a lifeline for many.

 Loitoktok, in Kajiado County in the south of Kenya in the foothills of Mount Kilimanjaro.
 This area is home to the Massai and is probably the kind of semi-arid, giraffe-filled landscape most people would picture when imagining ‘typical Africa’.
 A large proportion of Amref’s work in this area focuses on eradicating harmful cultural practises such as Female Genital Mutilation (FGM) and replacing this with Alternative Rites of Passage (ARP) ceremonies.